Grating haptic perception through touchscreen: Sighted vs. Visually Impaired: Results

-S participants performed well on simpler experiments, indicating a clear understanding of the basic requirements.
+The S participants performed well on simpler tests, indicating a clear understanding of the basic requirements.
 However, when faced with tests at a certain difficulty threshold (e.g., fully filled images), they may have encountered limitations in their cognitive strategies.
-As sighted individuals generally do not rely heavily on tactile perception in daily life, they may not have developed an optimal touch-and-judgment strategy quickly.
-According to signal detection theory, this could indicate that S group participants employed a relatively lenient criterion— the threshold used to determine whether a signal is present or absent~\cite{SDT}.
-Signal detection theory also provides a parameter for measuring a participant's ability to distinguish between signal and noise, known as d-prime~\cite{dp}, which is defined by the following formula:
+As the S individuals generally do not rely heavily on tactile perception in daily life, they may not have developed an optimal touch-and-judgment strategy quickly.
+According to signal detection theory, this indicates that the S group employed a relatively lenient criterion— the threshold used to determine whether a signal is present or absent~\cite{SDT}.
+Signal detection theory also provides a parameter for measuring a participant’s ability to distinguish between signals and noise, known as d-prime~\cite{dp}, which is defined as follows:

-where $H$ is the hit rate, and $F$ is the false alarm rate.
-The term $t$ represents a process applied to H and F, in this study, the z-transform was used, and the results of the z-transform can be obtained from the standard normal distribution table.
+where $H$ denotes the hit rate, and $F$ denotes the false alarm rate.
+The term $t$ represents a process applied to H and F. In this study, the z-transform was used, and the results of the z-transform can be obtained from the standard normal distribution table.

-Using the above method, the d'-prime values for the VI and S groups are shown in the Table.~\ref{table-t1}.
+Using the above method, the d-prime values for the VI and S groups are summarized in Table~\ref{table-t1}.

-As shown in the table, for the VI group, the $d'$ for the VI group was calculated to be 5.595, indicating a high sensitivity to distinguish signal from noise in this condition.
-And for the S group, the $d'$ was 3.96, suggesting slightly lower sensitivity compared to the VI group.
+The d-prime for the VI group was calculated to be 5.595, indicating a high sensitivity to distinguish signal from noise.
+The d-prime for the S group was 3.96, suggesting slightly lower sensitivity than the VI group.

-These results highlight differences in signal detection performance between the two groups, with the VI group demonstrating superior sensitivity as evidenced by a higher $d'$ value.
-The z-transform method effectively quantified these differences by normalizing the hit and false alarm rates.
+These results highlight the differences in signal detection performance between the two groups, with the VI group demonstrating superior sensitivity, as evidenced by a higher $d'$ value.
+The z-transform effectively quantified these differences by normalizing the hit and false alarm rates.